adammak23/PCB-Blender/README.md

 - Append more regular expressions (detecting and correctly classifying more extensions and file names)
 - Define other palettes and color schemes for PCB images renders
 - Support for other project file formats (the pcb-tools module announces in its description that they planned support for IPC-2581, ODB ++ and other ([source](https://pcb-tools.readthedocs.io/en/latest/about.html))
+- Creation of subsequent model bases based on components from other design programs (e.g [FreeCAD](https://github.com/marmni/FreeCAD-PCB-library))
+- Create a dictionary of model names so that many names can point to one model